sasi230/Sequence-Detector/README.md

 + Vivado 2023.1 or equivalent Verilog simulation tool.
 + Computer system with a suitable operating system.
 ## Procedure
-Launch Vivado 2023.1:

-Open Vivado and create a new project.
+1. Launch Vivado 2023.1:Open Vivado and create a new project.
-Write the Verilog Code for Sequence Detector (Moore and Mealy FSM):

-Design two Verilog modules: one for a Moore FSM and another for a Mealy FSM to detect a sequence such as 1011.
+2. Write the Verilog Code for Sequence Detector (Moore and Mealy FSM):Design two Verilog modules: one for a Moore FSM and another for a Mealy FSM to detect a sequence such as 1011.
-Create the Testbench:

-Write a testbench to apply input sequences and verify the output of both FSM designs.
+3. Create the Testbench:Write a testbench to apply input sequences and verify the output of both FSM designs.
-Add the Verilog Files:

-Add the Verilog code for both FSMs and the testbench to the Vivado project.
+4. Add the Verilog Files:Add the Verilog code for both FSMs and the testbench to the Vivado project.
-Run Simulation:

-Run the simulation and observe the output to check if the sequence is detected correctly.
+5. Run Simulation:Run the simulation and observe the output to check if the sequence is detected correctly.
-Observe the Waveforms:

-Analyze the waveform to ensure both the Moore and Mealy machines detect the sequence as expected.
+6. Observe the Waveforms:Analyze the waveform to ensure both the Moore and Mealy machines detect the sequence as expected.
-Save and Document Results:

-Capture the waveforms and include the results in the final report.
+7. Save and Document Results:Capture the waveforms and include the results in the final report.

-Verilog Code for Sequence Detector Using Moore FSM
+## Verilog Code for Sequence Detector Using Moore FSM

-// moore_sequence_detector.v
+### moore_sequence_detector.v
 ```
 module moore_fsm_sequence(
     input clk,